chocoteam/website/content/en/docs/Solving/LNS.md

 Some works have been dedicated to the selection of variables to relax through general concept not related to the class of the problem treated [5,24].
 However, in conjunction with CP, only one generic approach, namely Propagation-Guided LNS [24], has been shown to be very competitive with dedicated ones on a variation of the Car Sequencing Problem.
 Nevertheless, such generic approaches have been evaluated on a single class of problem and need to be thoroughly parametrized at the instance level, which may be a tedious task to do.
 It must, in a way, automatically detect the problem structure in order to be efficient.
+The details of the methods to be implemented are given in the [Advanced section]({{< ref "/docs/Advanced usages/Strategies.md#large-neighborhood-search-lns" >}})

 ### Combining neighborhoods